MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 2. Click **Owners**.
 For Office 365 group-connected team sites, you can add and remove group owners.
 You can also also add and remove additional site admins.
 For other sites, you can add and remove admins and change the primary admin.

-## Change a site's hub site association
+## Change a site's hub association
 <a name="hubsite"> </a>

 1. In the left column, click to select a site.

-2. Click **Hub site**.
-The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub site.
+2. Click **Hub**.
+The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub.
 The hub site menu lets you register a site as a hub site, associate it with a hub site, change its hub site association, and unregister it as a hub site.
 [More info about hub sites](planning-hub-sites.md)

 ## Change the external sharing setting for a site
 <a name="changesitesharing"> </a>